-The Council also leases a number of schools to charitable trusts.
-Using powers derived from the Academies Act 2010, one Primary School (Milefield) converted to Academy status during 2021/22.
+The Council also leases a number of schools to charitable trusts (e.g Academies).
+No schools became Academies during 2022/23.
+In comparison during 2021/22 using powers derived from the Academies Act 2010, one Primary School (Milefield) converted to Academy status during 2021/22.
 As part of those agreements, the school and associated land is leased from the Council to the Academy Trust, over a period of 125 years.
 The lease of the school buildings has been treated as a finance lease whereas the lease of the school land has been treated as an operating lease.

-In 2008, the Council granted a 125 year lease of a land asset to a charitable trust to allow Barnsley Academy to be built.
+In 2008, the Council granted a 125-year lease of a land asset to a charitable trust to allow Barnsley Academy to be built.
 This arrangement has been treated as an operating lease in the Council's accounts since this time.

 The building assets relating to the schools outlined above have been de-recognised from within the Council's Balance Sheet as a disposal for nil consideration in the year of transfer.
-Due to the nature of the agreements, no rental payments are due and therefore no long term debtor is recognised.
+Due to the nature of the agreements, no rental payments are due and therefore no long-term debtor is recognised.
 The land assets in respect of the schools outlined above are treated as operating leases and remain on the Council's Balance Sheet.